metosin/cloud-busting/aws/terraform-backend/README.md

 ```

-At last, commit `terraform.tfstate` file, which is is local backend state file, into version control, so that the bootstrap state is persisted off your computer.
+Commit `terraform.tfstate` file, which is the local backend state file, into version control.
+The rationale is that this state file can be shared between developers.